2manymws/keyrwmutex/README.md

 # keyrwmutex

-`keyrwmutex` is a package that provides R/W locks per key.
+`keyrwmutex` is a package that provides R/W locks on arbitrary strings.

 This is created by combining [keymutex.hashedKeyMutex](https://pkg.go.dev/k8s.io/utils/keymutex#NewHashed) and [sync.RWMutex](https://pkg.go.dev/sync#RWMutex).